awsdataarchitect/aws-eth-xmr-shib-dual-miner/README.md

 3. Note the template uses Monero (but you can simply replace the XMR mining pool with Shiba Inu if you want to try out SHIB mining using CPU)

-Just be aware that it’s still not worth it unless you get a SPOT instance rate of < $0.12/hr on the g4ad.xlarge instance.
-This is the best instance that I have tried so far and was somewhat profitable in Jan 2022.
+Just be aware that it's still not worth it unless you get an EC2 SPOT instance rate of < $0.12/hr on the g4ad.xlarge instance.
+This AWS EC2 SPOT instance is the best instance that I have tried so far as it was somewhat profitable in Jan 2022

 ## Acknowledgements